baidu/braft/docs/cn/server.md

     // Invoked when this node is no longer the leader of the belonging group.
     // |status| describes more details about the reason. virtual void on_leader_stop(const butil::Status& status);
-    // Invoked when some critical error occured and this Node stops working
+    // Invoked when some critical error occurred and this Node stops working
     // ever after.
     virtual void on_error(const ::braft::Error& e);
     // Invoked when a configuration has been committed to the group